awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

    - **AuthMethod:** (Default: Cognito) The authentication method to be used for the solution.
 Must be set to **Cognito** if DeployWebUI is true.

+     **Note**: Changing the AuthMethod parameter is supported.
+A manual deployment (through the API Gateway console) of the updated API Gateway Stage is required once the Stack update is complete.

    The following parameters are optional and allow further customisation of the solution if required: